MCCTeam/MCCTeam.github.io/source/guide/configuration.md

 ### Format

-The configuration file uses the INI format, all of the options are key-value pairs separated into sections.
+The configuration file uses the [TOML format](https://toml.io/en/), all of the options are key-value pairs separated into sections.

 Sections are defined in-between the square brackets (Example: `[This is a section]`), each occurrence of this marks a beginning of a new section.